 Complete a Competitive Analysis and Identify Weaknesses

 The client may have given you a list of who they think their competitors are.
 This is useful and a good starting point for you to do your own research.
 But at this point in the client onboarding checklist, go deeper into competitor research.
+Use this competitive analysis template to make sure you have a complete picture of the competitive landscape.

 Create a more detailed list of competitors.
 Further research the client and their competitors by entering the client site or a list of their known competitors in Alexa’s Audience Overlap Tool.
 The tool will produce a report that includes dozens of sites that have a similar audience to the target site.
 From here, you can see and select the sites that are the closest competitors to the client site.